openshift/jenkins-plugin/README.md

 a) "checkForTriggeredDeployments":  Verify whether any deployments triggered by this build's output fired.

 b) "waitTime":  Time in milliseconds to wait for build completion.
-Default is 5 minutes.
+Default is 1 minute.

 #### "Verify OpenShift Deployment"